google-deepmind/treescope/docs/index.rst

   .. glue:any:: treescope_after
     :doc: _include/_glue_figures.ipynb

+Or even this:

+.. container:: glued-cell-output

+  .. glue:any:: treescope_penzai
+    :doc: _include/_glue_figures.ipynb

-This is an interactive visualization; try clicking the `▶` buttons to expand parts of the output!
+These are interactive visualizations; try clicking the `▶` buttons to expand parts of the output!
 (You can also hold shift while scrolling to scroll horizontally instead of vertically.)